 We encourage you to vote your shares, either by voting in person at the Annual Meeting or by granting a proxy (i.e., authorizing someone to vote your shares).
-If you properly sign and date the accompanying proxy card, and the Company receives it in time for the Annual Meeting, the persons named as proxies will vote the shares registered directly in your name in the manner that you specified.
-This proxy statement is also available via the Internet at www.stelluscapital.com (under the Public Investors section).
-The website also includes electronic copies of the form of proxy and the Company's Annual Report.
-If your shares are registered in the name of a bank or brokerage firm, you may be eligible to vote your shares electronically via the Internet or by telephone.
-This program provides eligible stockholders who receive a copy of the Company's Annual Report and proxy statement, either by paper or electronically, the opportunity to vote via the Internet or by telephone.
-If your voting form does not reference Internet or telephone voting information, please complete and return the paper proxy card in the pre-addressed, postage-paid envelope provided.
+If you properly sign and date the accompanying proxy card, and the Company receives it in time for the Annual Meeting, or if you vote your proxy prior to the Annual Meeting electronically by telephone or over the internet by following the instructions included with your proxy card, the persons named as proxies will vote the shares registered directly in your name in the manner that you specified.
+If your shares are registered in the name of a bank or brokerage firm, you may be eligible to vote your shares prior to the Annual Meeting electronically via the internet or by telephone.
+This program provides eligible stockholders who receive a copy of the Company's Annual Report and proxy statement, either by paper or electronically, the opportunity to vote prior to the Annual Meeting via the internet or by telephone.
+If your voting form does not reference internet or telephone voting information, please complete and return the paper proxy card in the pre-addressed, postage-paid envelope provided.